Skip to content

 One job: lex every file with its tree-sitter grammar and emit a ParseCapture[] stream in a unified schema (tag, text, start/end line+col, nodeType).
 Lines are 1-indexed, columns 0-indexed.

 Fifteen languages are registered via a compile-time exhaustive satisfies Record<LanguageId, LanguageProvider> table: TypeScript, TSX, JavaScript, Python, Go, Rust, Java, C#, C, C++, Ruby, Kotlin, Swift, PHP, Dart.
-The runtime is web-tree-sitter (WASM) by default on both Node 22 and Node 24; the native N-API addon is opt-in.
+The runtime is web-tree-sitter (WASM) — the only parse runtime on Node 20, 22, and 24.
+There is no native parser and no opt-in (ADR 0015).

 See Parsing and resolution.